Posted 02.10.2018 in Industry Updates

 It is simply where one institution owns every stage of the product, sales and ‘advice’ deliver chain.
 The value chain works on the premise that the institution is primarily a manufacturer of the product.
 This is where most of the profit lies.
 As we see in the diagram the product is in prime position.

-In this model is very difficult for an adviser to place their own interests behind the clients.
+In this model, it is very difficult for an adviser to place their own interests behind the clients.
 As the Royal Commission report states, “the choice between interest and duty is resolved, more often than not, in favour of self-interest.

 Readers may be aware of the term Caveat Emptor which translated means let the buyer beware.